Conducting user research for a healthcare app

 As a reminder, we developed Chemora for cancer patients who are going through their chemo and radiation oncology treatments.
 These patients keep a journal of their experience with pain, nausea, energy level, and body temperature which are the result of treatment side effects.
 Every 2 or 3 weeks they get to meet their oncologist and talk about their experience.

 Right now they receive a notebook and a pen at the beginning of their treatment.
-Problem is that a patient or their caregiver is in no mental shape to keep a proper and consistent journal.
+The problem is that a patient or their caregiver is in no mental shape to keep a proper and consistent journal.
 There is also no consistent format for the information to be recorded and reported to the oncologist.

 We developed the Chemora app so patients can log their side-effect symptoms on a daily basis with minimum effort.
 Then, when their next appointment comes up, they can print or email a report for their oncologist.
 Chemora is not meant to be a medical device, diagnostic tool, or a means of keeping accurate data points.
 It is meant to be a more efficient tool than pen and paper.